Capgemini/TerraKube-AWS/README.md

 3. To create cluster - make all.
 (This may take some time.)
 7. To see cluster-info - make info
 8. To bring up dashboard - make dashboard
-9. To destroy - make destroy
+9. To destroy - make destroy, please ensure you kubectl delete any services (ELB) prior to this.
 ```

 ## Todo:

 - Document how each module works and the general structure
-- Add remote state for S3 support, add Terragrunt integration
 - Clean up the variables, and add optional cool lambda, OpenVPN and other addon modules.

+To push state to remote S3 and generate a Terragrunt config file:

+'make remote-state'

-To run a quick demo run:
+To run a quick kubedemo run:

 'make demo'